envp/bsc-gui/README.md

 ![Looks like this](http://i.imgur.com/GkKRFLJ.png)

 ## Details
-Currently written in VB.NET, we may move to a Qt-based interface depending on the API development of libbsc (preogress indicators etc)
+Currently written in VB.NET, we may move to a Qt-based interface depending on the API development of libbsc (progress indicators etc)

 ## License
 [License: Apache Version 2.0](https://github.com/vaibhav-y/bsc-gui/blob/master/LICENSE)